 - Clean up your dog’s poop.
 Probably the most important rule of camping etiquette!
 Your neighbors don’t want to smell it and they definitely don’t want to step in it.

 - Keep your dog quiet.
-If your dog is the type that barks at every squirrel, person, or other dog, be sure to ask for a quiet campsite away from the neighbors or consider taking your dog backpacking.
+If your dog is the type that barks at every squirrel, person, or dog that walks by, be sure to ask for a quiet campsite away from the neighbors or consider taking your dog backpacking instead of camping in a front-country campground.

 - Do not leave your dog unattended at your campsite.